-WPA2: This is the most secure wireless encryption available today, similar to WPA encryption but more robust.
+• WPA2: This is the most secure wireless encryption available today, similar to WPA encryption but more robust.
 This encryption standard also supports the highest connection speeds.
 TRENDnet recommends setting your router to this encryption standard.
 If you find that one of your wireless network devices does not support WPA2 encryption, then set your router to either WPA or WPA-Auto encryption.
 Note: Check the specifications of your wireless network adapters and wireless appliances to verify the highest level of encryption supported.
 Below is brief comparison chart of the wireless security types and the recommended configuration depending on which type you choose for your wireless network.

-Security Standard WEP WPA WPA2 Compatible Wireless Standards IEEE 802.11a/b/g (802.11n devices will operate at 802.11g to connect using this standard) IEEE 802.11a/b/g (802.11n devices will operate at 802.11g to connect using this standard) IEEE 802.11a/b/g/n Highest Performance Under This Setting Up to 54Mbps Up to 54Mbps Up to 450Mbps (2.4Ghz) and 1.3Gbps (5Ghz) Encryption Strength Low Medium High Additional Options Open System or Shared Key, HEX or ASCII, Different key sizes TKIP or AES, Preshared Key or RADIUS TKIP or AES, Preshared Key or RADIUS Recommended Configuration Open System ASCII 13 characters TKIP Preshared Key 8-63 characters AES Preshared Key 8-63 characters
+Security Standard WEP WPA WPA2 Compatible Wireless IEEE 802.11a/b/g (802.11n devices will operate at 802.11g to connect IEEE 802.11a/b/g (802.11n devices will operate at 802.11g to connect using this Standards using this standard) standard) IEEE 802.11a/b/g/n Highest Performance Under This Setting Up to 54Mbps Up to 54Mbps Up to 450Mbps (11n) and up to 1.3Gbps (11ac) Encryption Strength Low Medium High Additional Options Open System or Shared Key, HEX or ASCII, Different key sizes TKIP or AES, Preshared Key or RADIUS TKIP or AES, Preshared Key or RADIUS Recommended Configuration Open System ASCII 13 characters TKIP Preshared Key 8-63 characters AES Preshared Key 8-63 characters

-^{}Dependent on the maximum 802.11n/ac data rate supported by the device (150Mbps, 300Mbps, 450Mbps or 1.3Gbps)
+^{}Dependent on the maximum 802.11n/ac data rate supported by the device (150Mbps, 300Mbps, 450Mbps, 867Mbps, or 1.3Gbps)